 Every year, we rank the top carmakers in Europe according to their performance against these CO₂ emission targets.
 Our latest rankings show many are still struggling to hit their 2021 targets raising real questions about how they can make the changes required in time to avoid costly penalties.

-While Peugeot Citroen, Toyota, Renault-Nissan and Volvo are on track to meet their specific targets by 2021, five major manufacturers – Volkswagen, BMW, Hyundai-Kia, Fiat Chrysler, and GM – are likely to miss theirs.
+While Volvo, Toyota, Renault-Nissan and Jaguar Land Rover are on track to meet their specific targets by 2021, six major manufacturers – Volkswagen, BMW, Hyundai-Kia, Fiat Chrysler, Peugeot-Citroen and Ford – are likely to miss theirs.
+And Daimler might be close to benefit from further progress.

 Our way of benchmarking, unavailable anywhere else in the market, analyses the targets set for each carmakers’ business based on their average vehicle weight and compares this with their forecasted performance based on their overall fleet portfolio.